PSPDFKit-labs/djinni/README.md

 in all of C++/Objective-C/Java you can tell Djinni to generate a special YAML file as part of the code generation process.
 This file then contains all the information Djinni requires to include your types in a different project.
-Instructing Djinni to create these YAML files is controlled by the following arguments:
+Instructing Djinni to create these YAML files is controlled by the follwoing arguments:
 - `--yaml-out`: The output folder for YAML files (Generator disabled if unspecified).
 - `--yaml-out-file`: If specified all types are merged into a single YAML file instead of generating one file per type (relative to `--yaml-out`).
 - `--yaml-prefix`: The prefix to add to type names stored in YAML files (default: `""`).